-The Himachal Pradesh Panchayati Raj Act of 1994 to empower elected local governments was enacted and implemented in this context-high levels of citizen participation in democratic politics, accountability of elected representatives to citizens, a tradition of social movements, and media scrutiny of public policies and citizen grievances.
+The Himachal Pradesh Panchayati Raj Act of 1994, to empower elected local governments, was enacted and implemented in this context: high levels of citizen participation in democratic politics, accountability of elected representatives to citizens, a tradition of social movements, and media scrutiny of public policies and citizen grievances.
 With the mandate of the 73rd constitutional amendment to devolve powers to panchayats, there was a heightened discussion on the future role of panchayats in the state.
-The second half of the 1990s was a period of increasing tensions between panchayats and parallel institutions created by externally-supported projects all over the state.
-Donors ranging from multilateral agencies such as UNDP and World Bank, to bilateral agencies such as DfID (UK) and AusAid (Australia), to private charitable organizations like Oxfam and ActionAid, were implementing projects in collaboration with the state government in several sectors.
-The projects involved the creation of 'village-level' committees without any linkages to constitutionally mandated panchayats.
-The Ecodevelopment Project in the Great Himalayan National Park was part of a statewide and national trend of creating 'user committees.'
-These encompassed education, public health, forestry, irrigation, drinking water, and watershed management.
-By 2003 however the Himachal Pradesh government and donors had converged on the choice of local elected governments (panchayats) as the locus of participatory development and/or conservation programs.
+The second half of the 1990s was a period of increasing tensions between panchayats and parallel institutions created by externally supported projects all over the state.
+Donors ranging from multilateral agencies such as the United Nations Development Programme and World Bank, to bilateral agencies such as Department for International Development (DfID) (United Kingdom) and AusAid (Australia), to private charitable organisations like Oxfam and ActionAid, were implementing projects in collaboration with the state government in several sectors.
+The projects involved the creation of 'village level' committees without any linkages to constitutionally mandated panchayats.
+The Ecodevelopment Project in the Great Himalayan National Park was part of a state-wide and national trend of creating 'user committees.'
+These encompassed education, public health, forestry, irrigation, drinking water and watershed management.
+By 2003, however, the Himachal Pradesh government and donors had converged on the choice of local elected governments (panchayats) as the locus of participatory development and/or conservation programmes.
 Ten years and three local elections after panchayats were empowered in 1994, political articulation in Himachal Pradesh encouraged greater citizen engagement with local governments, making them more representative and accountable.